"Human beings are perhaps never more frightening than when they are

 evil and suffering.
 Down through the centuries this doctrine has caused a lot of

-confusion and wasted a lot of theological effort.
+confusion and wasted a lot of theological discussion and effort.

 If this idea were true, I would ask, "What is the point of